choeffer/360pibot/docs/install.rst

 ------------

 The following steps are specific to the Raspberry Pi.
-It is needed to install the ``pigpio`` package, automate/enable starting the daemon at boot and then doing a reboot to activate the pigpio daemon.
+It is needed to install the ``pigpio`` package, enable starting the pigpio daemon at boot and then doing a reboot to activate the pigpio daemon.
 For more information see `pigpio_download`_  and remote_pin_ .
 For the demo implementation the package from the Raspbian repository is chosen, because then it is more guarenteed that it is good integrated in the system, even